 Over the last 20 years, debt collection lawsuits have doubled.
 More than 90% of people who are sued by their creditors don't have legal representation and are often absent from the collection proceedings.
-In the states where data are available, 70% of debt collection lawsuits are resolved by a default judge-
+In the states where data are available, 70% of debt collection lawsuits are resolved by a default judgeability and impair access to housing.

-In the states where data are available, 70% of debt collection lawsuits are resolved by a default judgement for the creditors. ment for the creditors.
+In the states where data are available, 70% of debt collection lawsuits are resolved by a default judgement for the creditors.

-Debt collection judgment and bankruptcy can lead to wage garnishment, jeopardize future employability and impair access to housing.
+Debt collection judgment and bankruptcy can lead to wage garnishment, jeopardize future employment for the creditors.